newrelic/docs-website/src/content/whats-new/2021/10/10-13-21-instant-observability.md

 Note that only full users will be able to access dashboards deployed from quickstarts.
 Every new account, including our [Free Forever](https://newrelic.com/pricing) tier, gets one full user absolutely free.

 # Demo
-Watch a quick demo and learn how to a quickstart below:
+Watch a quick demo and learn how to do a quickstart below:
 <iframe width="560" height="315" src="https://www.youtube.com/watch?v=sFt1Tx5qPRU" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 # Get started
 - Install a quickstart from [New Relic I/O](https://onenr.io/06vjAmnD3jP).
 - If you don't have a New Relic account yet, browse the [public New Relic I/O catalog](https://newrelic.com/instant-observability).
 - Want to share your monitoring use case or best practices?
 New Relic Instant Observability is open source, so it’s easy to add to quickstarts or build a brand new one.
-Help drive the mission to democratize observability—and be featured as a quickstart author.[Contribute a quickstart!](https://github.com/newrelic/newrelic-observability-packs#readme)
+Help drive the mission to democratize observability—and be featured as a quickstart author.
+[Contribute a quickstart!](https://github.com/newrelic/newrelic-observability-packs#readme)
 - Learn more by reading the [blog post](https://newrelic.com/blog/nerdlog/instant-observability-quickstarts).

 # Partner quickstarts